-The ECO must conduct weekly site visits during the initial bulk earthworks (civils), to check compliance with the conditions of the EA and mitigation measures and recommendations of this EMPr.
-Once the Civils construction has been completed and construction activities shift to within the footprint of the site, the ECO can then reduce the weekly visits to a frequency of twice a month (fortnightly).
+The ECO must conduct weekly site visits during the initial clearing and earthwork activities until the activities shift to internal mechanical aspects of the pump stations.
+Thereafter, the frequency of the site visits may taper at the discretion of the ECO, to check compliance with the conditions of the EA, mitigation measures and recommendations of this EMPr.
 The ECO has the discretion to undertake additional visits if he / she feels this is justified due to the actions of the contractors, and to make ad hoc visits in order to ensure compliance.